shivam-puri/essentially-ai/readme.md

 cd backend
 npm install
 ```
-Add a .env file in your backend directory
+Add a .env file in your backend directory.
-inside it, add API_KEY=YOUR_API_KEY (Replace YOUR_API_KEY with your polygon's free tier API key)
+Inside it, add API_KEY=YOUR_API_KEY (Replace YOUR_API_KEY with your polygon's free tier API key)

 ### Start the server
 ```